njacks1/UMCOE-Mobile-App/README.md

 University of Miami: College of Engineering Mobile Application

 # Developers
-Maisy Lam, Nicholas Jacks and David Cohen
+Maisy Lam and Nicholas Jacks

 # About
 Mobile Application for College of Engineering students at the University of Miami